At the end of your visit today, would you complete a short survey to help improve our services?

 It looks like you’re about to finish your visit.
 Are you ready to start the short survey now?

-Use this tool to determine your compliance requirements when dealing with fire ant carriers within South East Queensland.
+Use this tool to determine your compliance requirements when dealing with materials that may carry fire ants within South East Queensland.

 What is your fire ant carrier material?